-From the rolling Blue Ridge Mountains to the manicured gardens of Durham, there are so many North Carolina fall colors to enjoy.
+From the rolling Blue Ridge Mountains to the manicured gardens of Durham, there are so manyamazing places to enjoy fall in North Carolina.
 The North Carolina fall foliage season is one of the longest in the country, thanks to a variety of elevations and a plethora of deciduous trees.

 Here are some of our favorite places and ways to see North Carolina fall colors.
 Whether you are soaring in a hot air ballloon, hiking on a trail in the mountains, or riding in a train car through the forest, you are sure to enjoy the reds, golds, ambers, and umbers of autumn.

-North Carolina Falls Colors -Where to See Fall Foliage in North Carolina
+Fall in North Carolina- Where to See Fall Foliage in North Carolina in 2023

 1. Grandfather Mountain